HewlettPackard/networking-oneview/README.rst

 1. Install with PIP

-- To install the ML2 Mechanism Driver run:
+- To install the ML2 Mechanism Driver, run:
 ::

     $ pip install networking-oneview